kubermatic/machine-controller/README.md

 ## Requirements
 The controller expects a cluster-info configmap to exist within the kube-public namespace.
 This configmap needs to contain a kubeconfig without credentials.
+It is already present in all kubeadm-generated clusters.
 ```yaml
 apiVersion: v1
 kind: ConfigMap